franciscop/drive-db/README.md

 | 2  | Mery      | Johnson  | 19  | Tokyo         |
 | 3  | Peter     | Williams | 45  | London        |

-See [this document](https://docs.google.com/spreadsheets/d/1fvz34wY6phWDJsuIneqvOoZRPfo6CfJyPg1BYgHt59k/edit#gid=0) as an example
+See [this document](https://docs.google.com/spreadsheets/d/1fvz34wY6phWDJsuIneqvOoZRPfo6CfJyPg1BYgHt59k/edit#gid=0) as an example.
+Note: please do not request access to edit it

 ## Test